 Can I Be Charged For DWI If I Was Not Driving?

 Yes, based on the Texas statutes, being in “actual physical control” of a motor vehicle while intoxicated can lead to a DWI charge.
-The court will consider factors such as the vehicle’s location, whether the engine was running, and the individual’s proximity to the driver’s seat.

 Can My License Be Suspended Administratively?

-Yes, under the Texas Administrative Code, the ALR (Administrative License Suspension) Program can suspend your license administratively, separate from any criminal proceedings.
+Yes.
 This suspension is often initiated right after an arrest and can occur even if the individual is not subsequently convicted in a criminal court.

 Can I Refuse A Breath Or Blood Test?